-where the $X_t^{(v)}$ are i.i.d.~copies of $X_t$.
-Clearly $C_t$ is a linear sketch which can be maintained over a distributed stream.
+Here the $X_t^{(v)}$ are i.i.d.~copies of the \Levy{} process $X_t$.
+Clearly $C_t$ is a linear sketch that can be maintained over a distributed stream.
 We thus have

-from which the $f_X$-moment $f_X(\mathbf{x})$ can be recovered by choosing a suitable time $t\approx \Theta(1/|f(\mathbf{x})|)$.
-Of course, we do not always know a suitable $t$, and therefore maintain samples for many $t$, evenly spaced on a logarithmic scale.
-This is the key observation that lets us estimate every $f$-moment, where $f$ is the characteristic exponent of a L\'evy process.
-In addition, note that the statistic $e^{iC_t}$ only depends on the value of $C_t\mod 2\pi$.
-Therefore, it suffices to store $C_t\mod 2\pi$ for the estimation scheme above, which is a \emph{compact value} in the range $[0,2\pi)$.
-See \cref{fig:levy_angular}.\footnote{Strictly speaking, by wrapping $C_t$ in $[0,2\pi)$, the sketch becomes non-linear.
-It is still additive, and therefore allows simple merging of two sketches, but does not permit scalar multiplication.}
+from which the $f$-moment $f(\mathbf{x})$ can be recovered by choosing a suitable time $t\approx \Theta(1/|f(\mathbf{x})|)$.
+Of course, we do not know $f(\mathbf{x})$ in advance and therefore do not know the optimum $t$ in advance, but we achieve reasonable coverage by maintaining $(C_t)$ for many $t$, evenly spaced on a logarithmic scale.
+This is the key observation that lets us estimate any $f$-moment, so long as $f$ is the characteristic exponent of some L\'evy process.